datatalkbv/datatalkbv.github.io/docs/eula.md

 23.2 By You: You may not assign or transfer your rights or obligations under this EULA without the prior written consent of DataTalk.
 Any attempted assignment or transfer in violation hereof shall be null and void.

+23.3 Subcontracting: DataTalk may subcontract any of its obligations under this EULA, provided that DataTalk remains responsible for compliance of any such subcontractor with the terms of this EULA.

+## 24. Case Studies and Testimonials

+24.1 Right to Create Case Studies: You grant DataTalk the right to create and publish case studies, success stories, or testimonials based on your use of the Service.

+24.2 Use of Name and Logo: You grant DataTalk a limited, revocable license to use your name and logo in marketing materials and on DataTalk's website to identify you as a client.

+24.3 Revocation of Consent: You may revoke your consent for the use of any marketing materials upon 30 days' written notice to DataTalk.
+DataTalk shall promptly cease using your name and logo in any new marketing materials, but is not required to remove your name and logo from existing materials.

-## 24. Notices
+## 25. Notices

-24.1 To You: DataTalk may provide any notice to you under this EULA by: (i) posting a notice on our website; or (ii) sending an email to the email address then associated with your account.
+25.1 To You: DataTalk may provide any notice to you under this EULA by: (i) posting a notice on our website; or (ii) sending an email to the email address then associated with your account.
 Notices we provide by posting on the website will be effective upon posting and notices we provide by email will be effective when we send the email.
 It is your responsibility to keep your email address current.

-24.2 To Us: To give us notice under this EULA, you must contact DataTalk by email at mail@datatalk.be.
+25.2 To Us: To give us notice under this EULA, you must contact DataTalk by email at mail@datatalk.be.
 DataTalk may update the email address for notices by posting a notice on our website.
 Notices to DataTalk will be effective one business day after they are sent.

-## 25. Contact Information
+## 26. Contact Information

 If you have any questions about this EULA, please contact us at: